 #13 Harrisville Harbor Webcam

 This upper Michigan webcam shows static views of Harrisville Harbor.
-This camera is located on the western Huron Shore midway between the Straits of Mackinac and the Blue Water Bridge, which is an ideal sailing destination.
+This camera is located on the western Huron Shore midway between the Straits of Mackinac and the Blue Water Bridge, an ideal sailing destination.

-The harbor provides a full-service port of refuge, with enough water depths to support deep-draft boats up to 125′ LOA.
+The harbor provides a full-service port of refuge with enough water depths to support deep-draft boats up to 125′ LOA.
 The surrounding village of Harrisville has a supermarket and hardware store, restaurants, and all the necessities for the Great Lakes sailor and boater

 About Michigan’s Thumb